 Galvanized LED Barn Lighting Combines Best of Style and Efficiency

-Tucked away in the picturesque hills of Marin County just north of San Francisco, today’s Featured Customer built a craftsman-style home designed not to stand out from this lovely place, but to assimilate with it peacefully.
+Tucked away in the picturesque hills of Marin County just north of San Francisco, today’s Featured Customer built a craftsman-style home designed not to stand out but to assimilate peacefully with this beautiful land.

 Over the front entryway, David chose the Laramie LED Pendant customized with a 14″ shade, an 850 lumen LED, and a domed lens.
-While the Laramie has all of the classic style of an American made barn pendant, it gets a modern touch thanks to LED components from Cree, the nation’s leading innovator in LED lighting.
+While the Laramie has all of the classic style of an American-made barn pendant, it gets a modern touch thanks to integrated LED components.

 Outside the game room, David and Allison chose an old favorite — the Bomber Gooseneck Light — also updated with LED components.
 This fixture features a 17″ shade on a G6 gooseneck arm to take it up and out from the facade.